The manufacturing of everyday products requires the use of finite resources and rare earth elements, many of which are running out.

 But how open can and should this data be?
 How can we ensure the information is accessible but also protect the processes and institutional expertise of private companies?

-Our specialist panel, below, discussed new forms of open data for a more circular economy.
+Our specialist panel discussed new forms of open data for a more circular economy.

 We caught up with the panel after the event - hear what they had to say about the potential for a circular economy:

 Couldn't attend but want to find out more?
-Download the Smart Resources booklet on the right-hand side of this page.
+Download the Smart Resources booklet.